hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 * **Off-Policy Selection**:
    OPS aims to select the top-:math:`k` policies from several candidate policies using only offline logged data.
 Typically, the final production policy is chosen based on the online A/B tests of the top-:math:`k` policies selected by OPS.
-   SCOPE-RL supports implementations of a range of OPS methods and provides some metrics to evaluate OPS result.
+   SCOPE-RL supports implementations of a range of OPS methods and provides some metrics to evaluate the OPS result.

 .. note::